-Prerequisites: A "C-" or higher in PSYX100 or SOCI101 or consent of instructor
+Pre-requisite(s): A "C-" or higher in PSYX100 or SOCI101 or consent of instructor

-This course serves as an exploration of the scientific study of how people think about one another, influence one another, and relate to one another.
+This course serves as an exploration of the scientific study of how people think about one another, influence one another and related to one another.
 It emphasizes the situation, the person, and personal reactions to situations, as well as the application of social psychological principles to different societies and cultures.